-Money Metals customers know the importance of protecting their wealth from the ravages of inflation.
+Money Metals customers know the importance of protecting their wealth from inflation and financial turmoil.
 Building a precious metals holding is one vital step.
-Securing that holding is another.
+Securing that holding is quite another.

 Storing your precious metals in the ultra-secure Money Metals Depository is inexpensive and affordable.
-We offer first-class service – including convenience, security, and savings on the cost to ship and insure your metals – at an economy price.
+Yet the service we offer is first-class.
+Store with us, and you'll find convenience, security, and savings on shipping and insurance –- at a bargain price.

 Start Securely Storing Your Precious Metals: